iOS 11 has arrived -- here's how to update your iPhone or iPad

-You don't need to spring for an iPhone 8 ($1,079.00 at Apple) or iPhone 8 Plus ($1,229.00 at Apple) or wait for the iPhone X to arrive in November in order to get the latest iOS bells and whistles.
+You don't need to spring for an iPhone 8 ($699.00 at Apple) or iPhone 8 Plus ($799.00 at Apple) or wait for the iPhone X ($999.99 at Apple) to arrive in November in order to get the latest iOS bells and whistles.
 On Tuesday, Apple released iOS 11, the company's newest mobile operating system for iOS devices.
-If you have an iPhone 5s ($549.00 at OzMobiles) or later, a fifth-generation iPad or iPad Mini 2 or later or a sixth-generation iPod Touch, you can upgrade it to iOS 11.
+If you have an iPhone 5s ($269.00 at Amazon.com) or later, a fifth-generation iPad or iPad Mini 2 ($235.93 at Amazon Marketplace) or later or a sixth-generation iPod Touch, you can upgrade it to iOS 11.
 Here's the full list of compatible devices from Apple:

 With iOS 11, you'll be able to edit Live Photos, customize the new Control Center, make Venmo-style Apple Pay payments, more easily free up storage space -- all the while not being disturbed while driving.
 Meanwhile, iOS 11 will supercharge the iPad with a new Dock, an honest-to-goodness file-management system and drag-and-drop multitasking.